multiversx/mx-docs/docs/integrators/deep-history-squad.md

 ## Observer installation and configuration

-The installation of a deep history squad is the same as that of a [regular observing squad](/integrators/observing-squad).
+The installation of a deep history squad is almost the same as that of a [regular observing squad](/integrators/observing-squad).
 The difference is that the deep history observers are set up to retain the whole, non-pruned history of the blockchain.
-Therefore, the following flag must be added in the `config/variables.cfg` file before installation:
+Therefore, the following flag must be added in the `config/variables.cfg` file before running the `observing_squad` command of the installation script:
 ```bash
 NODE_EXTRA_FLAGS="--operation-mode=historical-balances"
 ```